chanzuckerberg/czid-web/DEV_GUIDELINES.md

 # IDSeq Frontend Development Guidelines

-This goal of this document is to present a set of guidelines, conventions and best practices to develop frontend code for ID Seq.
+The goal of this document is to present a set of guidelines, conventions and best practices to develop frontend code for ID Seq.
 It is an ongoing effort as opposed to a thorough document.
-It is guide by the needs I have seen while perusing ID Seq's frontend coding.
-* * *

-## General Principles

-From early observations of code practices in the legacy part of IDSeq web, I observed the two item from **general principles of software engineering **that are not being followed are:

-* **Separation of concerns**: make sure a methods and class have a specific and limited scope of they are concerned with.
-Methods should follow the single responsibility principle, i.e., focus on doing one thing well.
-This makes it easier to write tests and  refactor in the future (as our features/requirements change quickly);
-* **Consistency**: create an familiar environment for coding by setting conventions to naming variables, methods, properties, or how to organize code.
-Most of guidelines in this document are focused on creating this environment.
+This guidelines should be enforced for any new PRs.

 * * *